How Hedging Hinders Her Career and 6 Helpful Hints to Hurdle It

 Agentic traits such as self-assertion, independence, and confidence are traits men respect in other men but are often devalued and despised in women.
 Women of color struggle to show self-assertion even more because of stereotypes, media hype, bias, and lack of representation and support at work.
 These social and gender norms are antiquated and detrimental to women and the empathetic, fair and interpersonal leadership needed in the 21st century.

 When assertive, men call her a witch; if hesitant, men view her as unconfident and incompetent.
 If she runs her ideas past others before drawing a conclusion, men think she is indecisive rather than inclusive.
-If she promotes a vision or complains, men perceive her as over-reaching or emotional.
+Men perceive her as overreaching or emotional if she promotes a vision or complains.
 If upset, men call her oversensitive.
 If she doesn't smile, she's seen as a prude.

 On the other hand, if a man fails to run his ideas past others, his male peers see him as decisive.
 If he promotes a vision, his peers think he's prescient.
 They see his complaints as legitimate facts.
 They consider his emotional anger normal but label her anger as out-of-control or flustered.
 Unlike women, men are not expected to smile or be friendly and polite.